Generative-Program-Analysis/icse23-artifact-evaluation/README.md

 # python3 show_table.py result_no_opt.csv
 ```

+We should observe higher efficiency than the result with solver optimizations.

 Note: `run_wo_opt.sh` by default will run each experiment for 1 times to save time,
 since each run make take +1 hour after disabling all solver-chain optimizations.
 You may want to change the `iter_num` variable in the script to a larger number for more